-Each month will focus on a different religion and will follow the structure of week one learning about the religion, week two preparing for the visit, week three visiting a service of the other religion (note: these will, by necessity not all be on Sunday mornings).
+There will be two groups running simultaneously, one for children grades 3-5 and ond for youth grades 6-12.
+Each month will focus on a different religion and will typically have four sessions: one learning about the religion, two preparing for the visit, three visiting a service of the other religion (note: these will, by necessity, not all be on Sunday mornings) and four debriefing the visit.
+Both groups will meet on the same schedule and attend the services together.

 The faith traditions covered include: